 I've seen different versions of bulgogi sauce from other cooks and in several cookbooks, and this is my particular adaptation that I used in my own cookbook, "The Spicy Food Lovers' Cookbook".

-Let’s talk about how we make bulgogi sauce or marinade, shall we?
+Let's talk about how to make bulgogi sauce or marinade, shall we?

 Bulgogi Sauce Ingredients